 Buildings: With these congregations moving towards closer cooperation and Union, decisions regarding buildings are vital.
 It is proposed, therefore, that St. Machan's, which is used less fully and located less centrally, be designated 'B' and released by 31 December 2025.
-The other churches provide complementary mission locales and should be designated 'A', although there would be great value in creating a flexible worship and community space at Uphall South that could complement St. Nicholas.
+The other churches provide complementary mission locales and should be designated 'A'.
+It is envisioned that Broxburn and Strathbrock will offer traditional worship centres while Uphall South moves towards a flexible community space within which worship takes place.